E-Sh4rk/TypeInference/random.md

 - Rule "Empty" should be removed.
 Instead, test inclusion in the ite rule and generate a special environment bottom if necessary.

-- Should add contraints to types of lambda abstractions
+- Should add constraints to types of lambda abstractions and tests

 - Should "normalize" every type so that values always match their base type?
+Or use type schemes.

 - Should forbid unabstracted ite inside tests ?
 EX: if ((x,y), (if x is Int then y else 0)) is ((Int,Int)|(Bool,Bool), Int|Bool)
     then (if x is Int then y else 0) else ...

+- Should add let statements to the target langage

 ### Adding polymorphism